rek/arduino-knife/README.md

-# Knife Sharpening - Digitial traininer
+# Knife Sharpening - Digital trainer

+## Dev

+Install the board pack in Arduino IDE: esp32 from espressif

+Set the board to: WEMOS LOLIN 32
+Baud rate: 115200

+## Usage

+Connect to the wifi: 'Knife Sharpner'

+Browse to: 192.168.1.1

+## Features

 [x] - make app not sleep
 [x] - move beep down 200 db